nengo/nengo-dl/docs/training.rst

         sim.train(objective=my_objective, ...)

 If there are multiple output Probes defined in ``targets`` then by default the same objective will be used for all probes.
-This can be overriden by passing a dictionary with the form
+This can be overridden by passing a dictionary with the form
 ``{my_probe0: my_objective0, my_probe1: my_objective1, ...}`` for the
 ``objective``, specifying a different